bbatsov/projectile/README.md

 ### Interactive Commands

-Here's a list of the interactive Emacs Lisp functions, provided by projectile:
+Here's a list of the interactive Emacs Lisp functions, provided by Projectile:

 Keybinding         | Description
 -------------------|------------------------------------------------------------